 Finally we do weekly monitoring, to check the effectiveness of our sterilization.
 We believe that following these steps we are providing our patients at Desert Smiles Cosmetic Dental Practice, the best possible way to protect you against transmission of infection.

-For more information on cosmetic and sedation dentistry, sleep apnea and PPM mouthguards, in the Phoenix, Arizona area contact Dr. Donald Wilcox at 602-978-1790
+For more information on cosmetic and sedation dentistry, sleep apnea and PPM mouthguards, in the Phoenix, Arizona area contact one of our dentists at 602-978-1790